 Housing, Local Government and Transport

 Each report laid out a set of grounding principles to shape our policy platform, and we asked members, supporters and affiliates to send in their views on these principles.
-The deadline for submissions to these reports has now passed, and we would like to thank all who took the time to submit their response.

-Don't worry if you missed out on engaging with the process through 2020 - we want to hear your views on our *new* consultation launched in May 2021.
-Find out more about the 2021 NPF Consultation and how you can get involved here.
+Don't worry if you missed out on engaging with the process through 2020 - we want to hear your views on our *new* consultation launched in May 2022.
+Find out more about the 2022 NPF Consultation and how you can get involved here.

 You can learn more about Labour's policy making process here and via our Resource Hub here.